den-materials/agile-lab/README.md

 <!--11:15 5 minutes -->

 ## Prioritize Stories
-Take 5 minutes to prioritize your stories.
+Take a few minutes to prioritize your stories.
 If you added a new story based on your wireframes just make sure at least your title is included on a story card.
 Put the first story you plan to work on top of the list and then the next story you plan to do under it.